-Teachers can assign content to students collectively or individually using Google Classroom.
+Teachers can assign Studies Weekly Online content to students collectively or individually using Google Classroom.
 This content includes individual weeks, articles, assignments, or other media like images and videos.

 To use this feature, teachers must import their students from Google Classroom to Studies Weekly Online.
 Learn more in the How to Use Google Classroom with Studies Weekly article.

 In the Table of Contents, select the three dots / action menu to the right of the week that needs to be assigned.
-Then click Share to Google Classroom.
+Then click Share LINK with Google Classroom.

-Navigate to the content (e.g., an individual article, assessment, or Customized Content) in the publication, then click the Google Classroom icon in the top right corner.
+Navigate to the content (e.g., an individual article, assessment, or Customized Content) in the publication, then click the Teacher Actions dropdown in the top right corner.

 The title of the content will autofill when you share individual articles, assessments, or Customized Content to Google Classroom.
 To learn more, see the How to Create Customized Content article.